polterguy/micro/help-files/Micro/22 - Skinning micro.md

 **Notice**, Hyper IDE contains a _"create skin wizard"_, which even allows you to follow a graphical user interface, with preview, to create your skins.
 No CSS knowledge (really) required.
-To use the skin wizard, make sure you select the `/micro/media/skins/` folder in Hyper IDE's folder explorer, and click the _"star"_ button.
+To use the skin wizard, make sure you select the `/micro/media/skins/` folder in Hyper IDE's file explorer, and click the _"star"_ button.
 At which point your screen will resemble the following.

 https://phosphorusfive.files.wordpress.com/2018/03/screenshot-skin-wizard.png